List of Two and a Half Men characters: Jake Harper

 Jacob David "Jake" Harper (born March 14, 1993) (Angus T. Jones; main in Seasons 1–10, guest in Season 12; E. G. Daily provided the singing voice for Jake in the opening and closing theme songs of seasons 1–8 and the first two episodes of season 9) is the dimwitted, slacker son of Alan and Judith.
 He spends most of his free time playing video games, watching movies and television, eating, playing the electric guitar, and sleeping.
 He is also an excellent player of card games, notably poker, and but is very naïve and absent-minded.
 This coupled with his flatulence problem is a frequent theme of jokes about him.
 Despite his apparent lack of intelligence, he is sometimes very observant—and good at blackmailing Charlie and sometimes Alan.
 He is friendly, laid-back, and clearly loves his father and uncle.
 However, he blames his parents' divorce on Alan for many years and is unafraid of rebelling against him, showing favoritism towards Charlie in such matters.
 But it is only after he enlists that he realizes that Judith had more to do with the divorce than he had originally thought.
 Jake's style, personality, and attitude changes as the series progresses—from a more cute, little-boy charm in the first season to a sardonic teenager in later seasons.
 After Charlie's death, Jake at first does not show any emotion.
 But it is later revealed that like Alan, he painfully misses him and still grieves his death (though not as bad as Alan).
 He proceeds to tell his father that the most important thing Charlie taught him was that when he is his uncle's age he wants to be married and have a family, because Charlie seemed very lonely and unhappy.
 Despite his young age, he has proven himself to be charming enough to get sex from older women (as evidenced in seasons 9 and 10).
 Jake and Eldridge decide to join the Army following their high school graduation.
 Jake forms a friendship with Walden, who buys the beach house.
 This has such an impact on his life that he tells Walden that he would name his child with his then girlfriend Tammy, Walden Harper.
-At the end of the tenth season he announces to the household that he is being shipped to Japan for a year.
+At the end of the tenth season he announces to the household that he is being shipped to Japan China for a year.
 He and Alan go on a father–son bonding trip together (one that he wants Walden to come on) before he leaves.